Cracko298/MC-3DS-Flip/README.md

 - **I am not responsible for any data that might become corrupted, or if the output is not the desired result.**
 - Blurry Images on this GitHub page do NOT reflect the quality (enlarged so you can see them).
 - These Skin Hue Changes do **NOT** work on all skins.
 Make sure your *.3DST Skin is a compatible size: ***16.0kb***.
+- **Converting Between Formats is VERY experimental.
+As such converting is not reccomended.
+But has been added.
 - The "**-g**" Flag can either Grab .3DST MetaData, or Grab .PNG Body Parts currently.